You Can Do It! WordPress is Not Rocket Science

 Putting it a different way: you do not need to be very popular to make money on the Web.
 You just need to attract the right people and keep them coming back.

 For any so-called “boring” topic there are fans, experts, and geeks caring about it.
 In case there aren’t yet, you can just find them by getting the word out there until those who are potentially interested find out about you.

 Why This is Not a Tutorial or How-To Article

 You will find plenty of how-to articles and tutorials on how to create a WordPress site online.
 When you use a managed WordPress hosting service like EasyWP by Namecheap there is no need to learn a lot anymore.

-This is a video which shows the actual steps of setting up a site with EasyWP.
+This is a video that shows the actual steps of setting up a site with EasyWP.
 It speaks for itself.
-It’s mainly about choosing an option, paying and clicking what you want.
+It’s mainly about choosing an option, paying, and clicking what you want.
 The actual work is done behind the scenes automatically.
 Try EasyWP now to see how easy it is for yourself.

-In case you really need to find out how to set up WordPress, or rather to customize – as the installation is already taken care of – there is customer service and many in-house or external resources ready to help you get the best out of your new CMS-based website.
+In case you really need to find out how to set up WordPress, or rather to customize — as the installation is already taken care of — there are customer service and in-house or external resources ready to help you get the best out of your new CMS-based website.